The nonlinear Schr\"odinger equation for orthonormal functions: II. Application to Lieb-Thirring inequalities: Introduction and main results

 \begin{theorem}[Non optimality of the $N=1$ case] Let $d\geq1$ and

 Then we have

 \end{theorem}

-As we will discuss below, this result, in particular, disproves the Lieb--Thirring conjecture in dimension $d=3$ in the range $1/2<\kappa\lesssim 0.8627$.
+As we will discuss below, this result, in particular, disproves the Lieb--Thirring conjecture~\eqref{eq:Lieb-Thirring_conjecture} in dimension $d=3$ in the range $1/2<\kappa\lesssim 0.8627$.
+Thus, together with a result of Helffer-Robert~\cite{HelRob-90} recalled below, the Lieb--Thirring conjecture~\eqref{eq:Lieb-Thirring_conjecture} in dimension $d=3$ is now disproved in the range $1/2<\kappa<1$.

 The conclusion $L^{(1)}_{\kappa,d}< L_{\kappa,d}$ for the appropriate range of $\kappa$ is new for all dimensions $2\leq d\leq 7$.
-Let us briefly sketch an alternative way of arriving at this strict inequality for $d\geq 8$ using results from~\cite{GlaGroMar-78}.
-Indeed, it is shown there that the best Cwikel-Lieb-Rozenbljum constant satisfies $L_{0,d}>L_{0,d}^{\rm sc} > L^{(1)}_{0,d}$ in dimensions $d\geq8$; see also~\cite{Frank-20_ppt}.
+Let us briefly sketch an alternative way of arriving at this strict inequality for $d\geq 8$.
+It is shown in~\cite{GlaGroMar-78} that the best Cwikel-Lieb-Rozenblum constant satisfies $L_{0,d}>L_{0,d}^{\rm sc} > L^{(1)}_{0,d}$ in dimensions $d\geq8$; see also~\cite{Frank-20_ppt}.
 Here, the constant $L^{(1)}_{0,d}$ is defined in terms of the Sobolev optimiser.
-The monotonicity argument from~\cite{AizLie-78} applies to the one-bound state constant $L^{(1)}_{\kappa,d}$ as well (see Lemma \ref{al} in Appendix~\ref{app:Aizenman-Lieb}) and implies that $L_{\kappa,d}\geq L_{\kappa,d}^{\rm sc}>L^{(1)}_{\kappa,d}$ for all $\kappa\geq0$ and all $d\geq 8$, as claimed.
+A variation of the monotonicity argument from~\cite{AizLie-78} shows that $L^{(1)}_{\kappa,d}/L^{\rm sc}_{\kappa,d}$ is strictly decreasing (see Theorem~\ref{thm:crossing} and Lemma~\ref{al} below).
+This implies that $L_{\kappa,d}\geq L_{\kappa,d}^{\rm sc}>L^{(1)}_{\kappa,d}$ for all $\kappa\geq0$ and all $d\geq 8$, as claimed.
 In contrast to this argument, our Theorem~\ref{thm:LT_bis} is not only valid in all dimensions, in the mentioned range of $\kappa$, but it gives the additional information that the two-bound states constant $L_{\kappa,d}^{(2)}$ is above $L_{\kappa,d}^{(1)}$.
 The mechanism used in our proof is completely different from~\cite{GlaGroMar-78}.
 There, the authors increased the coupling constant in front of the potential to reach the semi-classical limit.
 On the other hand, the proof of Theorem~\ref{thm:LT_bis} consists of placing two copies of the one-bound state optimiser far away in the appropriate manner, and computing the resulting exponentially small attraction.

-Our proof of Theorem \ref{thm:LT_bis} does not work for $\kappa=0$ in dimensions $d=5,6,7$ (where one still has $2-\frac d2<0$).
+Our proof of Theorem \ref{thm:LT_bis} does not work for $\kappa=0$ in dimensions $d=5,6,7$ (where one still has $2-d/2<0$).
 Understanding this case is an open problem.